 Journeys Outside of Bangkok

 For journeys outside of Bangkok you will usually be charged a flat rate fare and not on the meter.
-For example, a trip to Pattaya is/was 1400 Baht (taxi driver pays express way tolls).
+For example, a trip to Pattaya is approximately 1,500 Baht (including expressway tolls).
+Some taxi companies (notably those based in Pattaya) may be cheaper.